varunswarup0/DeCluttr/README.md

 Minimal photo clean-up game built with Expo React Native.
 **Android only** – other platforms are not supported.

+## Visual style

+The interface uses a light pastel palette and the rounded **Quicksand** font for a friendly, game-like feel.
+Buttons and cards animate subtly with scale and sound effects on taps or swipes, making the experience playful yet minimal.

 ## Prerequisites
 - Node.js 18+
 - npm 9+